September 2015 Advisory Committee to discuss Essure Safety and Effectiveness

 The most frequently reported patient problems during this period were pain/abdominal pain (6989), heavier menses/menstrual irregularities (3210), headache (2990), fatigue (2159), and weight fluctuations (2088).
 Most of the reports received listed multiple patient problems in each report.
 The most frequent device problems reported were patient-device incompatibility (2016) (for example, possible nickel allergy), migration of the device or device component (854), device operating differently than expected (490), device breakage (429), device difficult to remove (280), malposition of the device (199), and device difficult to insert (187).
 Multiple device problems can also be listed in each report.

-There have been 32 reports coded by the submitter as death.
+Through December 31, 2015, there have been 32 reports coded by the submitter as death.
 Six of these were incorrectly coded, as there was no indication of death in the report.
 Of the remaining 26, six relate to four adult deaths; 18 reports relate to 15 incidences of pregnancy loss; and two reports related to two incidents of a death of an infant after live birth.

 FDA has received 631 reports of pregnancies in patients with Essure.
 Of these, 150 were reported to result in a live birth; 204 did not indicate whether the pregnancy resulted in a live birth or pregnancy loss; and 294 resulted in pregnancy loss.